raquo/Laminar/docs/Virtual-DOM.md

 ---

 Well, if there is any magic in Laminar, it's in Airstream, the library that provides reactive streams, signals and state variables.
 But it's just a small streaming library, much simpler and smaller than Monix or RxJS.
-It is as straightforward as Laminar itself, and you can dig into its source code and documentation to completely understand it.
+It is as straightforward as Laminar itself, and you can dig into its source code and documentation to understand the entirety of it.